Wellington's Victory: Battle of Waterloo – 18 June 1815: Publication history

 Wellington's Victory was originally designed by Frank Davis and published by SPI in 1976 in a flat box.
 After TSR took over SPI in 1982, Wellington's Victory was re-issued under the TSR trademark in a standard-sized "bookcase" box.
 In 2015, Decision Games acquired the rights to Wellington's Victory, and published a streamlined game redesigned by Chris Perello.

+A smaller prequel game, using the same game system, Ney vs. Wellington: The Battle of Quatre Bras, was published in 1979.